-The aquarium of Genua is the second biggest aquarium in Europe just behind the one in Valencia and offers many spectacular insights on the life underwater.
+The aquarium of Genua is one of the biggest aquariums in Europe and offers many spectacular insights on the life underwater.

-The aquarium holds overall 70 exhibition tanks, 15 000 animals out of 400 different species and has an expanse of 9700qm.
+The aquarium holds overall 70 exhibition tanks, 15 000 animals out of 600 different species and has an expanse of 27000m2.
 Experience all kinds of fish, sea mammals, reptiles, amphibians and birds.

 At the new Cetaceans Pavillion you will be able to enjoy up to 10 dolphins within four outdoor tanks.
 Furthermore at Nave Italie there is a vicarious rain forest and freshwater habitat, where you are welcome to interact with the fish.

 At Genua Aquarium you will explore the earth's underwater world and its animals like sea cows, seals, penguines, jelly fish, dolphines, sharks, sea turtles and antarctic fish, as well as colourful fish from the coral reefs.